sesps/SPS_SABRE_EventBuilder/README.md

 `cmake -DCMAKE_BUILD_TYPE=Release .. && make install`

 This will compile and link all event builder programs and dependencies.
 The executables will be installed to the `bin` directory of the SPS_SABRE_EventBuilder directory, shared libraries for ROOT dictionaries will be in the `lib` directory (with necessary .pcm files), and the header files for the shared libraries will be installed to the `include` directory.
+To rebuild the program after a change to the code (assuming no files were added), simply run

+`make clean && make install`

 ## GWMEVB vs. GWMEVB_CL
 There are two programs provided.
 They are `EventBuilderGui` and `EventBuilder`.
 The first is a full GUI version of the event builder.
 The GUI supports all conversion methods and the plotting tool.